hashie/hashie/RELEASING.md

 Replace `<LAST_VERSION>` and `<THIS_VERSION>` with the last and new-to-be-released versions to set up the compare view on Github.

-Remove any sections that only have "Nothing yet." underneath them.
+Remove any sections that only have "Your contribution here." underneath them.

 Commit your changes.